Dineshs91/nextjs-twitter-starter/README.md

 There is a sample API [http://localhost:3000/api/twitter-user](http://localhost:3000/api/twitter-user).
 This endpoint can be edited in `pages/api/twitter-user.js`.

-Test the API from postman, by sending a post request with the request body
+Test the API from postman, by sending a `POST` request with the request body

 ```
 {
-    "twitter_handle": "SDinesh91"
+    "twitterHandle": "SDinesh91"
 }
 ```